OnlpLab/NEMO/README.md

 ## Evaluation
-Evaluation is slightly different than the standard CoNLL2003 evaluation commonly used for NER.
-Predicted segmentation differs from gold, so exact indexes can't be used.
-What we do is extract multi-sets of entity mentions and use set operations to compute precision, recall and F1-score.
+Use the [ne_evaluate_mentions.py](./ne_evaluate_mentions.py) script.
+Evaluation looks for exact match of string and entity category, but is slightly different than the standard CoNLL2003 evaluation commonly used for NER.
+The reason is that predicted segmentation differs from gold, so positional indexes of sequence labels can't be used.
+What we do instead, is extract multi-sets of entity mentions and use set operations to compute precision, recall and F1-score.
+You can find more detailed discussion of evaluation in the NEMO<sup>2</sup> paper.

 To evaluate an output prediction file against a gold file use:
 ```bash
 python ne_evaluate_mentions.py <path_to_gold_ner> <path_to_predicted_ner>
 ```
 If you're within python, just call the `ne_evaluate_mentions.evaluate_files(...)` with the same parameters.

 ## Citations